 There is no way around testing and dosing of hot tub chemicals bar paying someone to do it.

 Chemicals are always necessary for your hot tub.
-There is currently no way around it.
-They keep the water safe and comfortable.
+There is no way around it to keep the water safe and comfortable.
 So if you don’t fancy using chemicals then a hot tub may not be the right choice for you.